cloud-gov/cg-site/content/overview/security/for-assessors.md

 ### Spaces

 Each org contains [spaces](http://docs.cloudfoundry.org/concepts/roles.html#spaces), which can contain applications.
 Applications in the same space share a location for app development, deployment, and maintenance.
+(For example, a customer may have spaces for production, staging and development, and may have multiple apps within each of those spaces.)

 ### Roles